croct-tech/sdk-js/.github/pull_request_template.md

 ## Summary
 Please include a summary of the change and which issue is addressed.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.

 Fixes #(issue)